 Brief Personal Histories of our involvement in MacFarlane research:

 I have been working on McFarland genealogy since 2000, and am still learning, so I welcome any additional information you can share with me.
 I taught World History, European History, and Art History in a public high school for 28 years and then part-time for 8 more years at the University of Texas at Dallas.

 My love of history was probably inherited from my father Joe McFarland Hill, and his mother, Lola McFarland Hill.
 She so loved her McFarland background that she wrote and published a family history in 1966, which became the “bible” for our McFarland relations.

 Since 2000 I have been researching my family lines, in particular, the McFarland line.
 During those early years, I had the pleasure of working with Elizabeth Macfarlane, adding my line to her data base, and submitting two cousins to the DNA project, which allowed me to “meet” more relatives, and some of those in person at the 2009 Gathering in Scotland and our 2014 trip as well.
 I have published several manuscripts concerning my McFarland line, and in teasing out the various Johns and Roberts, I have come in contact with quite a few of the American branches.
-My family tree is at Rootsweb and Ancestry where you can index Robert McFarland (ca. 1680-1751) to find the earliest of my line (and possibly yours).
-He is located here: https://www.ancestry.com/family-tree/person/tree/6970917/person/-1191494414/facts
+My family tree is at Rootsweb and Ancestry and my earliest documented McFarland ancestor is Robert McFarland (ca. 1680-1751).
+He is located here at Rootsweb and Ancestry.

 As mentioned above I am a co-administrator of the FTDNA MacFarlane surname study and serve on the CMW genealogy committee as well as running my own database generated web-site on MacFarlane genealogy at www.clanmacfarlanegenealogy.info